San Miguel del Vado, New Mexico

 San Miguel del Vado ([ˈsam miˈɣel del ˈβaðo]; also spelled Bado) is an unincorporated community in San Miguel County, New Mexico, United States.

 Description

-The community is located about 2 km south of Interstate Highway 25 and Ribera, a census designated place.
+The community is located about 2 km south of Interstate Highway 25 and Ribera, a census-designated place.
 The namesake of the San Miguel del Vado Land Grant, San Miguel was an important community of Hispanics, especially genizaros, in the 19th century.
 The Santa Fe Trail passed through San Miguel.
-The community is located on the west bank of the Pecos River along New Mexico Highway 3.
+The community is located on the west bank of the Pecos River along New Mexico State Road 3.
 San Miguel del Vado was listed on the National Register of Historic Places in 1972.
 The name of the community means "Saint Michael of the Ford".

 Early history

 San Miguel del Vado is about 35 km downstream from the Pecos Pueblo, the easternmost settlement of the Pueblo Indians in the 16th century when Spanish explorers first visited the area.
 Spanish settlements in New Mexico, dating from as early as 1598, were located near the Rio Grande.
 Spanish expansion was hindered by constant warfare with the surrounding Comanche, Apache, Navajo, and Ute Indians.
 In the 1780s the Spanish made peace with the Comanche, who thereafter aided them against the Apache, reducing, but not eliminating, the threat to the Spanish settlements and making it possible for the Spanish to expand eastward toward the Great Plains.

 In 1794, 52 families led by Lorenzo Marquez petitioned the Spanish government of New Mexico for permission to settle in what would become the San Miguel del Vado area.
 Thirteen of the petitioners were described as "Indians," probably from the Pecos Pueblo which was declining in population and influence.
 Most of the remainder were genizaros (Hispanized and Christian Indians of Comanche and other origins) and mestizos.
 The petitioners possessed 25 firearms and promised that every man would become armed and they would construct a fortified plaza to defend themselves.
 The San Miguel del Vado Land Grant consisted of 315000 acre.

 In 1803, the Spanish government divided the irrigated agricultural land of the grant into allotments for each of the 58 families then living in San Miguel del Vado.
 Pastures and watering places were held in common.
 Additional allotments of land was made to 45 men and two women at San Jose del Vado 6 km upstream from San Miguel.
 In 1805, a Roman Catholic church was constructed.
 In 1812, about 230 families lived in San Miguel and San Jose del Vado and in other nearby settlements along the Pecos River.
 San Miguel was the political and military center of the Spanish settlements east of the Rocky Mountains in the Pecos River valley.